Metabolic Syndrome greatly increases the likelihood of

 pressure) and glucose and insulin levels.

 There is no one pill to counter Metabolic Syndrome.
-A complete
+We feel a complete

 system is required to reverse this condition one that includes